la2050/archive/_projects/2016/community-circle-space-initiative-creating-a-place-and-sharing-a-process-for-authentic-connection.md

   members","Publicity/awareness","Infrastructure (building/space/vehicles
   etc.)","Education/training ","Community outreach ","Network/relationship
   support"]
+project_description: >-
+  Collaborating with the local YMCA, community leaders and residents, artists and builders, we will design and build a public circle meeting space and train and support community elders to facilitate circle dialogs for the community in the space we co-create.
+The project will give elders renewed purpose and provide the community a place and a process for sharing stories, discussing matters of importance, resolving differences, determining action steps, and making authentic connections.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Participation in